📢 PhD Position Opening - Applied Mathematics (University of Waterloo)

 - The selected candidate will subsequently apply through the official University of Waterloo system to complete the admission process.

 - Due to the volume of applications, only shortlisted candidates will be contacted for interviews.
-If you do not hear from us after applying by the end of February 2026, please consider that we’ve moved forward with other candidates.
+If you do not hear from us after applying by the end of April 2026, please consider that we’ve moved forward with other candidates.

 Ideal Candidate Profile (as an example):